-Up to 2 points will be awarded to the site(s) deemed to be the most desireable real estate investment and most appropriate for housing. amongst all applications.
+Up to 2 points will be awarded to the site(s) in a county deemed to be the most desireable real estate investment and most appropriate for housing, amongst all applications in that county.
+For counties with one application, the site will be judged against other sites in a given region receiving bonus points to determine if said site is comparable and worthy of also receiving bonus points.
+No county is guaranteed to receive bonus points.